|ARIT FELLOWSHIP PROGRAMS FOR 2014-2015

 allows scholars to conduct research inmore than one country, at least one of which hosts

 an American overseas research center.
+New this year is the Mediterranean Regional Research Fellowship Program.
 The program is open to U.S. master's students, doctoral

 candidates and advanced scholars who have earned their doctorates in fields in the humanities,